-Additionally, past and future acquisitions and transactions may increase the risks of competition we face by, among other things, extending our operations into industry segments and product lines where we have few existing customers or qualified sales personnel and limited expertise.
+Past and future acquisitions and transactions may increase the risks of competition we face by, among other things, extending our operations into industry segments and product lines where we have few existing customers or experienced sales personnel and limited expertise.
 Further, as a result of certain acquisitions, we are selling capital equipment, in addition to our historical sales of disposable medical devices.
 The sale of capital equipment may create additional risks and potential liability, which may negatively affect our business, operations or financial condition.

 In addition, we may not realize competitive advantages, synergies or other benefits anticipated in connection with any such acquisition or other transaction.
-If we do not adequately identify and value targets for, or manage issues related to, acquisitions and other transactions, such transactions may not produce the anticipated benefits and have an adverse effect on our business, operations or financial condition.
-We have incurred expenses in connection with the disposition of businesses and assets which we acquired but determined that they did not produce the benefits contemplated at the time of acquisition.
-We may incur similar expenses in the future.
+If we do not adequately identify and value targets for, or manage issues related to, acquisitions and other transactions, such transactions may not produce the anticipated benefits and could have an adverse effect on our business, operations or financial condition.